Accessibility Options:

 FGMG is a need-based award administered by the Financial Aid office.
 Students must be Florida residents.
 In addition, students must be degree-seeking and enrolled in a minimum of six credits to be considered for this award.
 In order to be considered, students must have a parent(s) who has not earned a baccalaureate or higher degree.
 Funding is limited and awards are offered on a first-come, first-serve basis.

-The maximum award amount for the academic year is $1,000; the amount awarded is dependent on the students' financial needs and the availability of funding.
+The maximum award amount for the academic year is $1,000; the amount awarded is dependent on the student's financial need and the availability of funding.

 FSAG is a need-based award administered by the Financial Aid office.
 Students must be Florida residents.
 In addition, students must be degree-seeking and enrolled in a minimum of six credits to be considered for this award.
 Funding is limited and awards are offered on a first-come, first-serve basis.

 The maximum award amount for the academic year is $3260.00.
-The amount awarded is dependent on the student’s financial needs, enrollment status, and the availability of funding.
+The amount awarded is dependent on the student’s financial need, enrollment status, and the availability of funding.

 Per term amounts based on enrollment status